pfh/weitrix/README.md

 A weitrix can be converted to an EList object for use with limma: `weitrix_elist`

-The `$col` matrix of a `Components` may be used as a design matrix. **Warning:** This may produce liberal results, because the design matrix is itself uncertain and this isn't taken into account.
+The `$col` matrix of a `Components` may be used as a design matrix for differential analysis with limma. **Warning:** This may produce liberal results, because the design matrix is itself uncertain and this isn't taken into account.
 Use this with caution.

 ## Big datasets

 weitrix uses DelayedArray assays. weitrix will attempt to perform calculations blockwise in parallel. weitrix tries to use DelayedArray defaults.
 Adjust with `DelayedArray::setRealizationBackend`, `DelayedArray::setAutoBlockSize`, `DelayedArray::setAutoBPPARAM`.

+The x and weights assays in a weitrix may be stored in an exotic matrix class, but it should always be possible to convert back to a normal R matrix with `as.matrix`.

 Set the DelayedArray realization backend to `RleMatrix` or `HDF5Array` if weitrices will be too big to fit in memory uncompressed.
 The `RleMatrix` stores data in memory in a compressed form.
 The `HDF5Array` backend stores data on disk, in temporary files.